 Leaving Your Sentences Unfinished, or Letting Them Drag On… Forever

-Koreans seem to have a penchant for long and unfinished sentences.
-For the purpose of illustration, I’ll be using sentences extracted from this video by SpongeMind TV, where the host, Jonson, interviews the founder of Talk to Me in Korean, Hyunwoo Sun.
+For the purpose of illustration, I’ll be using sentences from this video by SpongeMind TV, where the host, Jonson, interviews the founder of Talk to Me in Korean, Hyunwoo Sun.

-At 10:00, Jonson expresses his agreement with what Hyunwoo said about the benefits of learning a foreign language.
+At 10:00, Jonson expresses his agreement regarding what Hyunwoo said about the benefits of learning a foreign language.
 He said:

 ‘맞습니다. 역시 마찬가지…폭이 넓어지는 거. 사고의 폭이 넓어지고, 더 깊이 생각할 수 있고, 더 재미있게 생각할 수 있고…’